 Public space activations will take place during various Third Fridays through April 2020.
 Follow #ddiartabout for the latest details.

 Downtown Durham is home to more than a couple dozen murals vibrantly gracing building facades and alleyways.
-During this October’s Third Friday Durham, join a crew of prodigious, Durham-based, artspreneurial women for an uplifting performance event inspired by the Durham Civil Rights History Mural Project.
-Organized by Myra Weise (founder/director of Proxemic Media), Continuing to Tell, a performance eventbrings together visual artist Cynelsa, cellist Shana Tucker and choreographer Kristin Taylor / KT Collective, creating another opportunity for Durham to keep art as its lifestyle.
-The original mural - conceived and painted by Brenda Miller Holmes and a team of Durham artists 2013-2015 - depicts captivating vignettes of Durham Civil Rights leaders, historical moments and beautifully powerful visions of persistence.
+During the October’s Third Friday Durham, join a prodigious, Durham-based, artspreneurial women for an uplifting performance event inspired by the Durham Civil Rights History Mural Project.
+Organized by Myra Weise (founder/director of Proxemic Media), Continuing to Tell, a performance event brings together visual artist Cynelsa, cellist Shana Tucker and choreographer Kristin Taylor / KT Collective, creating another opportunity for Durham to keep art, community and civil rights as a lifestyle.
+The original mural – conceived and painted by Brenda Miller Holmes and a team of Durham artists 2013-2015 – depicts captivating vignettes of Durham Civil Rights leaders, historical moments and beautifully powerful visions of persistence.
 This performance event will be a moment to bring these stories to life through visual art, music and dance.
 Arrive early to grab a piece of chalk and assist in the creation of a ground mural extending from the original, and then stick around to experience the unfolding of an exquisite live music and dance performance by Tucker and KT Collective.

 5-7 p.m.
 Color-in a ground mural that extends from the original mural